deco3500-2017/3-Amigos/README.md

 Please view the low-fidelity electronic prototype in the

-Please view the interactive functional componenent in the

-Please view the concept website in the
+Please view the concept website with embedded interactive functional component in the 3_AMIGOS_PRODUCT_WEBSITE.ZIP folder.

 # 3-Amigos Project Proposal